apache/drill/_docs/odbc-jdbc-interfaces/using-drill-with-bi-tools/055-using-qliksense-with-drill.md

 ![]({{ site.baseurl }}/docs/img/step4_img1.png)

 Based on the user’s credentials, security and filtration are applied accordingly.
 Different users may see a different number of tables and/or a different number of fields per table.
 For example, multiple types of users may use the same connection, but they may see a different number of tables and columns per table.
-For example, a manager may only see one table and a few fields in the table:
+For example, a manager may only see one table and a few fields in the table.

 ![]({{ site.baseurl }}/docs/img/step4_img2.png)

-While an Executive may have access to more tables and more fields per table:
+While an Executive may have access to more tables and more fields per table.

 ![]({{ site.baseurl }}/docs/img/step4_img3.png)